-- 5.6.6 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Inter-War/Post-War relevant. - Consider additional/new streetscape planting to form a green setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views, specifically: Views to adjacent residential character areas.
+- 5.6.6 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Inter-War/Post-War Suburbs, adjacent Character Types and Areas, and the surrounding open countryside where relevant. - Consider additional/new streetscape planting to form a green setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views, specifically: - Views to adjacent residential character areas.